UPPMAX/linux-command-line-102/docs/evaluations/20251204/README.md

 - conda & environments/git
 - AWK
-- More specifically using Linux at an HPC cluster, for example starting jobs from scripts and good heuristics related to that.
+- More specifically using Linux at an HPC cluster, for example starting jobs from scripts and good heuristics related to that
 - job resources, partitions, practical examples of how to use the resources
 - Parallel computation in python